ezesundayeze/olamma/readme.md

 ## Error Mappings

-This project includes a predefined set of error mappings that map common error types to their corresponding HTTP status codes and error messages.
+It includes a predefined set of error mappings that map common error types to their corresponding HTTP status codes and error messages.
 These mappings are used by the errorHandler function to send a consistent response for known error types.

-You can modify or extend the error mappings as needed for your application.
+You can extend or override the error mappings as needed for your application.
 The mappings are defined in the errorMappings object and can be customized according to your requirements.

 To add or override error mappings, you can use the setErrorMappings function provided by the package.
 Here's an example: